hadronized/blog/Abstracting_Over_Shader.md

 This issue is not as important as the first one, but still.
 If you’re working on a project and you target several platforms (among ones using *OpenGL*, *OpenGL ES*, *DirectX* and a *soft renderer*), you’ll have to learn several shading languages as well (**GLSL**, **HLSL**[^HLSL]).

-In order to solve that, there’s two ways to go:
+In order to solve that, there’re two ways to go:

   - a DSL[^DSL] ;
   - an EDSL[^EDSL].